 Also, knowing that full reports heavily load the system, 3-rd party tools might by default limit “how deep report is” to the root site and lists/libraries, not including e.g. folders and items.
 So you might need go to settings and turn on “full deep” option Keep it in mind.

 Obviously this option #1 is not free, as it requires licenses to be obtained.
-And still it worth to consider option 3.
+For “free” reports – consider options below.

 Solution #2 (PowerShell “Brute force”)

-You can get full permissions report per site or for entire tenant with PowerShell, which if free… The only you need is to write a script yourself or find existing one.
+You can get full permissions report per site or for entire tenant with PowerShell, which if free… The only you need is to write a script yourself or find/adopt existing one.
 Sounds easy?

 Well, first problem is it takes a decent amount of time and competences to write such script.
 If if you find one – it would require some skills to adopt and run it.
 Frankly say, I have not seen so far scripts that were out-of-the-box ready to do that job.
 And it is not a good idea to run scripts you got from internet against your production environment until you understand it tested it and fully confident with.

-One might say – we can limit report with only root web permissions to get it faster.
+One might say – we can limit report with only top permissions (root web or default library) to get it faster.
 But this would be not accurate.
-And what is not accurate in the IT security – leads to even bigger risks.
+And in IT security what is not accurate – leads to even bigger risks.
 So, we need check permissions up to every item level deep, as even one file with sensitive info shared inappropriately can cause security issue.
 (Btw, 3-rd party tools usually by default limit reports to libraries level, so check reporting options…)

 The other issue with this approach… Let say you got full permissions report… It would look like “resource -> group -> permissions”… How do you know for each group – what is the group in terms of membership?